kenr16/Byteshift-Database/README.md

   * Endpoints for GET (all and by id), POST, PUT and DELETE.
   * A RANDOM endpoint that randomly returns a present preferred user.
   * A SEARCH endpoint that accepts email, status, and presence as search queries
+  * A CHECK endpoint that accepts email and password as parameters, returning data only if email and password match user in database

 #### Beacons
   * Endpoints for GET (all and by id), POST, PUT and DELETE.